Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Definitions and notations

 where $a=i\to j$ and $b=j'\to l$ are arcs in the original digraph.
 Again, in the homogeneous case, $p_j=p$ for all sites, we recover the usual Hashimoto matrix, $H_p=pH$.

-Notice that in the case of an infinite graph, the objects $A_p$, $L_p$, and $H_p$ are not matrices but operators acting in the appropriate infinite-dimensional vector spaces.
-These operators are uniquely defined, respectively, by the local rules (\ref{eq:Ap}), (\ref{eq:Lp}), and (\ref{eq:Hp}).
+Notice that in the case of an infinite digraph, the objects $A_p$, $L_p$, and $H_p$ are not matrices but operators acting in the appropriate infinite-dimensional vector spaces.
+For a locally-finite digraph, the action of these operators is uniquely defined, respectively, by the local rules (\ref{eq:Ap}), (\ref{eq:Lp}), and (\ref{eq:Hp}).
 For convenience we will nevertheless refer the them as ``matrices'', each time specifying whether the graph is finite or infinite.